jmoor3/homeassistant-components/README.md

 The ```crc8``` module is automatically installed when first used of this custom component on Hass.io.

 ## TODOs

 - Create a ```const.py``` file
+- Add an automatic time synchronization function
+- Add a switch to toggle the heating mode (Ready/Rest)
+- Add a switch to toggle the temperature range (Low/High)
-- Add the programming capacity of the filter cycles
+- Add the programming capacity of the filtering cycles
-- Add the time synchronization function
 - Bring more information to the user in case of connect/receive/send issues